SpaceagencyArchitects/SpA_Styleguide/content/notes/1_Principles/Documentation Planning Storyboarding.md

 #### The General Storyboard

-Break the drawing set into drawing groups as per the BVN Alphabet.
+Break the drawing set into drawing groups as per the SpA Alphabet.
 Design the storyboard at A3 size.
 This becomes the skeleton of your future drawing set.
 The General storyboard is produced by a team leader or technical coordinator, not by team members in isolation.

 #### Detailed Building Component Storyboard